mwoods0157/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Notes

+- When creating new shortURLs, when valid it will redirect you to the edit section, not your main page
+- Root when logged in is /url, when not it's /login
+- Users shouldnt be able to look at /urls when not logged it.